Skin Cancer Awareness

 • Wear sunglasses that wrap around and block both UVA and UVB rays.

-• Use broad-spectrum sunscreen with a sun protection factor (SPF) of 15 or higher.
+• Use a broad-spectrum sunscreen with a sun protection factor (SPF) of 15 or higher.

 • Avoid tanning beds.